You are here: Home» Information Resources» The New Zealand Building Code

 The New Zealand Building Code

 Proving compliance is either via "Acceptable Solution" or "Verification Method".
-Acceptable Solutions are step-by-step solutions referenced in the building code that must be accepted as compliant.
+Acceptable Solutions are step-by-step solutions that must be accepted as compliant.
 Verification Methods are tests, calculations or evidence that prove compliance.

 Acceptable Solutions

-"Acceptable Solutions" are sometimes referred to as "cookbook" solutions because they prescribe a "recipe" for ensuring compliance.
-They are usually documented in Standards.
+"Acceptable Solutions" are sometimes referred to as "cookbook" solutions because they prescribe a "recipe" for ensuring compliance, usually documented in Standards.
 Acceptable Solutions MUST be accepted by your Building Consent Authority (BCA) as complying with the Building Code.

-The two Acceptable Solution standards used for timber buildings are NZS 3602 (for durability) and NZ 3604 (for structure).
+The two key Acceptable Solution standards used for timber buildings are

-If your timber species is not listed in the Acceptable Solution standard NZS 3602 Timber and wood-based products for use in building, you'll need to prove it will perform adequately in service to your BCA via an Alternative Solution (see below).
+If your timber species is not listed in the Acceptable Solution standard NZS 3602, you'll need to prove to your BCA that the timber will perform adequately using an Alternative Solution.

 Alternative Solutions